Life isn’t easy, is it? In fact, it can be downright difficult at times.

 We seem to be on a constant treadmill of working, paying bills and never having enough money - to an abundance of commitments and time constraints.

-You’ll be travelling along the “track of life” until suddenly the wheels come off!
+Firstly, there’ll be something that knocks you off track: You’ll be travelling along the “track of life” until suddenly the wheels come off!

 You’ve been constantly rushing around, working against never-ending targets and goals, working to pay your mortgage and juggling family commitments and relationships.
 Maybe coping with illness and tiredness, trying to find more time, energy and motivation to cope with your day, week, month and year – until you come to the end of your rope and you need a release to continue!

 There’ll be a craving for your instrument of release: We all have one!

 .
 It could also include engaging in activities such as excessive shopping, working long hours, gambling

 that strains relationships.
 All are pleasurable, all can have negative consequences – whether that’s on your health, your well-being, your finances, your relationships or even your ability to hold down a job, so what drives this urge?

 Then there’s what you tell yourself to justify the addiction: These include phrases like -

 1. I’m not addicted – I can handle it – it’s not a problem!
 2. You don’t know me and what I’ve had to deal with in my life.
 3. I control it – it doesn’t control me 4.
 I deserve a blow- out – I work hard and play hard.
 5. It’s nobody’s business but my own, so mind your own business 6.
 It’s only now and again – nothing major!
 7. I’m enjoying myself – everyone else is just being boring (You only live once) 8.
 It’s not my fault that bad things happen to me – it’s my way of coping with life.
 9. Everybody has some sort of addiction – this is mine!
 10. You don’t know what you’re talking about This leads to the scene of the crime: - It’s so pleasurable – a total blow- out!